muratk3n/thirdwave/en/README.md

 ---

-This is fantastic.. it makes a lot of sense for Oz..
+Fantastic news.. makes a lot of sense for Oz..
 South Korea, Japan are already reorienting their econ around renewable fuels, Oz has natural resources and needs a green way to ship its energy.
 The buyers will be ready, waiting to buy the product..
 And once H2 is produced at such scales, why not reorient domestic econ for its use as well?
 Slam dunk on all counts.

 ---